aws-samples/eks-workshop-v2/website/docs/automation/gitops/argocd/app-of-apps.md

 ![argocd-ui-app-of-apps.png](assets/argocd-ui-app-of-apps.png)

-We can also use the `Refresh` button to sync an application
+We can also use the `Refresh` button to sync an application.

-We have Argo CD `App of Apps Application` deployed and synced
+We have Argo CD `App of Apps Application` deployed and synced.

 Our applications, except Argo CD `App of Apps Application`, are in `Unknown` state because we didn't deploy their configuration yet.

 ![argocd-ui-apps.png](assets/argocd-ui-apps-unknown.png)

-We will deploy applications configurations for the applications in the next step
+We will deploy applications configurations for the applications in the next step.